Bama Theatre

 The Bama Theatre is a historic theatre in Tuscaloosa, Alabama that currently serves as the city's performing arts center.
 Its modern redevelopment is the result of cooperation between the Arts Council of Tuscaloosa and the Tuscaloosa County Parks and Recreation Authority.
-The three-story brick and limestone building is located at the corner of Sixth Street and Greensboro Avenue in downtown Tuscaloosa.
+The three-story brick and limestone building is located at the corner of Gary Fitts Street (formerly Sixth Street) and Greensboro Avenue in downtown Tuscaloosa.
 It was added to the National Register of Historic Places (NRHP) on August 30, 1984.
 It is also a contributing building in the Downtown Tuscaloosa Historic District, NRHP-listed in 1985.

 History

+A previous Bama Theatre

+Before the current Bama Theatre was built, there was a theater of that name in Tuscaloosa.
+This earlier Bama Theatre was built in 1924 on Broad Street (today's University Boulevard)—one block from the later Bama Theatre.
+The early Bama featured silent films and vaudeville shows and operated during the transition from silent to sound films.
+It was renamed the Druid Theater when the newer Bama opened.
+Its new name derived from Tuscaloosa's nickname as the "Druid City".

 Early history

 The Bama Theatre was originally constructed from 1937–38 through Franklin D. Roosevelt's New Deal as a Public Works Administration project.
 The building was built as a combination theater and city hall for Tuscaloosa.
 It was designed by Birmingham architect David O. Whilldin, who also designed other historically significant buildings in the Tuscaloosa downtown area and worked from the Whilldin Building.
 The building opened as a theater on April 12, 1938.
 The theater was one of the last movie palaces built in the South.
 The building features a Streamline Moderne exterior style, popular during the period, and a lavish "atmospheric" interior style that is decorated with a combination of Moderne and Renaissance elements.
 Twinkling stars and clouds on the ceiling create an open air feel in the performance hall.
 The city hall was moved out the building following the city's acquisition and renovation of the former United States Post Office (built 1909) in 1968.